 - Use Magic Lantern to get around the firmware-imposed limit

-– I’ve focused on the Panasonic Lumix system above, but Sony and Canon have great options too.
+– I’ve focused on the Fujifilm and Panasonic Lumix systems above, but Sony and Canon have great options too.
 I just haven’t researched them thoroughly.

 – Webcam’ing is spitty-business, which means you may be cleaning your camera lens fairly often.
 To preserve the lens coatings I installed a “UV filter” as a sort of disposable window that I don’t mind scrubbing often.